Skip to main content

 • Unique Identifiers: For mission-critical workflows, include a unique ID column to ensure reliable row tracking

-Consider resetting the trigger by disabling the “Activate as flow trigger” toggle, saving, enabling the same toggle and saving again
+Consider resetting the trigger by disabling the “Activate as workflow trigger” toggle, saving, enabling the same toggle and saving again

 Understanding Edge Cases